 Richard Pak PhD

 Rich is an Associate Professor of psychology at Clemson University and director of the Clemson Human Factors Institute.
-His primary research interests center on the psychological factors surrounding the design and use of different forms of autonomous technology.
+His primary research interests center on the psychological factors surrounding the design and use of different forms of autonomous technology ranging from software-based agents to robots.

 Rich has published over 70 peer-reviewed, scholarly products in psychology, human factors, and automation.
 He has recently co-edited two books examining automated technology in older adults’ health (forthcoming in late 2017) and with future robotics (forthcoming in 2019).